BlueAndi/avr-net-io-smartmeter/README.md

 * [Pollin AVR-NET-IO](https://www.pollin.de/p/avr-net-io-fertigmodul-810073)

 Note, the AVR-NET-IO has original a ATmega32-16PU, which was replaced with a ATmega644p.

+> [!WARNING]
+> 2024-01-01: The Pollin AVR-NET-IO development is obsolete and not available anymore.\
+> There is no known successor development board.

 The following table shows the possible connections for S0 signals.